Tuesday, 23 December 2014

 When Tos fell to the ground Mrs Hines called out "Run Tos; run for your life Tos!"
 Tos scrambled up and tried to get under a fence dividing the road from William Thompson's place opposite, but Tye came upon him and chopped him with the tomahawk "as though he were chopping wood.

 After killing Tos, Tye turned around and came at the Hines women with his tomahawk dripping with blood.
 Mrs Hines and her daughters rushed into their dining room, bolting the door behind them, which Tye tried unsuccessfully to break into.
 The mother and two of her daughters escaped into the garden mistakenly leaving her other daughters in the house.
-A neighbour, Jim Shields, who was probably related to Tos on their mother's sides, and who, according to the Goulburn Herald (3/9/1906) had a daughter being married on that day, then broke in and rescued the smallest girl.
+A neighbour, Jim Shields, who was probably related to Tos on their mother's sides, (the Bellamys) and who, according to the Goulburn Herald (3/9/1906) had a daughter being married on that day, then broke in and rescued the smallest girl.

 Jim Shields' mother was a Bellamy, as was Tos's.
 The Belamys were also early landholders in the area.
 Bellamy Street runs off Stevens Street.
 Charlie Wheeler the 3rd recounted a yarn involving his cobber, Joe Bellamy, which was later copied and published by the Beecroft and Cheltenham History Group on the following link: